juju/docs/src/en/clouds-k8s.md

 The [Using Juju storage][charms-storage-juju-deploy] page covers the above syntax.

-If you want to deploy a Kubernetes bundles see section [Kubernetes bundles][charms-bundles-k8s].
+If you want to deploy a Kubernetes bundle see section [Kubernetes bundles][charms-bundles-k8s].

 #### Configuration